Last Updated 11:14am, 21 September 2020

 Temporary extension of free school meals eligibility to NRPF groups

-During the coronavirus (COVID-19) outbreak, the Department for Education (DfE) is temporarily extending free school meal eligibility to include some children of groups who have no recourse to public funds (NRPF).
+During the coronavirus (COVID-19) outbreak, the DfE is temporarily extending free school meal eligibility to include some children of groups who have no recourse to public funds (NRPF).
 These groups are:

 - children of Zambrano carers